Aishaolyan1/Python_Banking_App/README.md

 - Password encryption (instead of plain text).
 - Admin dashboard to view all customer data.
 - Export transaction summary to PDF.
-- Monthly interest calculator for savings account.
+- Monthly interest calculator for savings account..
-- GUI version using Tkinter or PyQt.
 - Email notifications for large withdrawals or overdrafts.
-- ATM simulation with card authentication.

 ---